QUICK ANSWER

 The retake scenario

-The first-time pass rate for the Florida sales associate exam has recently hovered around 50%, with month-to-month variation.
+The first-time pass rate for the Florida sales associate exam sat at 51% in the March 2026 DBPR monthly report, in the high 40s to low 50s across recent months.
 That means many candidates need to retake.
 The retake scenario is where pricing model matters most because the timeline is longer than candidates expect, the scheduling realities are stricter than candidates expect, and data continuity matters more than candidates expect.

 Realistic retake timeline